jzlung/dnd/README.md

 5. Languages

 ### Choose a Class
-	a. +/- Ability scores
+	1. +/- Ability scores
-	b.
-Note your primary stat for (3)
+	2. Note your primary stat for (3)

 ### Ability Scores
-	a.
-Roll/point buy/point array
+	1. Roll/point buy/point array
-	b.
-Modify with the +/- from (1) and (2)
+	2. Modify with the +/- from (1) and (2)
 		- Write in the small box
-	c.
-MODIFIERS
+	3. MODIFIERS
 		These are the +/- you add to your rolls for attacks, ability checks, saving throws, etc. Write in big box.
 See box below:

-	/**
-	 * Modifier Calculator
-	 *   = floor( (AS - 10) / 2 )
+	**Modifier Calculator = floor( (AS - 10) / 2 )**
-	 */

 ### Lore
 a.
 Make a rich backstory: where they came from, where they're going, what makes them tick, defining events, personality traits, beliefs
 b.
 Choose Background
-		- I take relevant equipment and traits, but I don't use the Personality Traits, Ideals, Bonds, Flaws -- I leave it to you.
+	* I take relevant equipment and traits, but I don't use the Personality Traits, Ideals, Bonds, Flaws -- I leave it to you.

 ### Rest of the Character Sheet
 	a.
 Inspiration